 Using these memory aids, you’ll quickly commit to memory what you need to learn, and it will help you to remember it for the rest of your life!

 Memory devices are not only great study tools, but they’re also very useful for everyday life.

 At this time, we’re trying different layouts together with Ezoic.
 We want to achieve a better user experience and provide funding for this project (all ads by Google, please don’t click unless you are genuinely interested).
 That’s why you might find the site looking different each time you stop by.
 Ezoic measures, calculates, and processes your visit.
 In the end, hopefully, we’ll find a winning layout, for your sake and ours.

 What is a mnemonic device?

-Mnemonics (pronounced “ne-mon’-ics”) assist the memory by using a system of rhymes, rules, phrases, diagrams, acronyms and other devices – all to help you learn, remember and memorize names, dates, facts and figures.
-Mnemonic devices help you to memorize.
-Most mnemonics work by letting you remember a word, phrase or poem, which in turn stands for more complicated information to remember.
-For instance by remembering ‘ROY G. BIV’ you can reproduce the order and colors of the rainbow.
+Mnemonics (pronounced “ne-mon’-ics”) assist the memory by using a system of rhymes, rules, phrases, diagrams, acronyms and other devices – all to help you learn, remember, and memorize names, dates, facts and figures.
+Most mnemonics work by letting you easily recall a word, phrase or poem, which in turn stands for more complicated information that you need to commit to memory.
+For instance, by remembering ‘ROY G. BIV’ you can reproduce the order and colors of the rainbow.